juandguerrero/New-olist-/README.md

 - Approximately **91.9% were delivered on time**

 Although most orders arrived within the estimated delivery period, nearly **1 in every 12 orders was late**, making delivery reliability an important operational KPI.

 ---

-## Business Recommendations

-1. **Protect high-performing categories**
-   Health & Beauty, Watches & Gifts, Bed, Bath & Table, Sports & Leisure, and Computers & Accessories generate roughly 40% of marketplace revenue.

-2. **Evaluate both revenue and sales volume**
-   High-volume categories are not necessarily the highest-value categories.
-Product strategy should consider both metrics.

-3. **Reduce geographic concentration**
-   With 38.3% of revenue coming from São Paulo and 63.4% from the three largest states, Olist should explore growth opportunities in less-developed regional markets.

-4. **Investigate late deliveries**
-   Analyze late deliveries by seller, region, and period to identify the main drivers behind the **8.11% late-delivery rate**.

-5. **Monitor marketplace growth**
-   Order volume grew strongly between 2017 and 2018, but the stabilization around 6,000–7,000 monthly orders during much of 2018 should be monitored.

----